Should titanium watches really be more expensive than the steel equivalent?

 The Bulgari Octo Finissimo 103611 is the second thinnest mechanical watch in the world

 Titanium’s main benefit is that is has the highest strength-to-density ratio of any metal, meaning that it can be as strong as steel while weighing as much as 45% lighter.
 It’s corrosion-resistant, hypoallergenic, and it’s also the ninth most common element on Earth.
 Despite the monetary value of raw titanium hovering around 20 times more than raw steel, that does say more about the abundance of steel rather than the costliness of titanium.
 Because of these properties, you can find titanium products in almost every industry you search.
-Piercings, tools, cutlery, glasses and even telescopic toothpicks can all be found for mere dollars when looking for titanium online – there’s no shortage of possibilities.
+Piercings, tools, cutlery, glasses and even telescopic toothpicks can all be found for mere dollars when looking for titanium online – there’s no shortage of possibilities and titanium grades.

 Titanium